 Who are the new residents?

-The municipality of Trondheim, like other large cities, experience that there are often major challenges associated with providing housing and services to people with drug addiction, psychiatric disorders and violence risk.
-What is often defined as one group, "people with combined disorders", is in fact a very complex and heterogeneous group of people.
-Here you will find people who pose a serious risk of violence, and people who are at great risk of being exploited, abused and exposed to violence.
+The municipality of Trondheim, like other large cities, experiences that there are often major challenges associated with providing housing and services to people with drug addiction, psychiatric disorders, and violence risk.
+What is often defined as one group, "people with combined disorders," is in fact a very complex and heterogeneous group of people.
+Here you will find people who pose a serious risk of violence and people who are at great risk of being exploited, abused, and exposed to violence.

 Women are another group that is described as particularly vulnerable.
 Several say they could wish for their own women's initiatives.
 One reason is that it is often perceived as more unstable when there are women and men together.
 Another reason is that women may be in an extra vulnerable position in the user community.